robseb/rsyocto/doc/guides/3_CPP.md

 #  Debugging C++ applications remotely
 This article describes how to use *Microsoft Visual Studio 2019* for *rsYocto* C++ development.
-The newer releasees of *Visual Studio* are capable to work as embedded Linux development IDE for *ARMv7A*. *Visual Studio* can use the  `gdb-Server` and `SSH`for communicating with Linux.
+The newer releases of *Visual Studio* are capable to work as embedded Linux development IDE for *ARMv7A*. *Visual Studio* can use the  `gdb-Server` and `SSH`for communicating with Linux.
-On *rsYocto* are all required components for Visual Studio pre-installed.
+On *rsYocto* all required components for Visual Studio are pre-installed.

 The following illustration shows how *rsYocto* and Microsoft Visual Studio work together: